lrthomps/lrthomps.github.io/_posts/2021-10-31-how-hard-do-you-climb.md

 [^bodyweight]: This is an entire topic on its own and not one I'm well placed to talk about.
 For some people it’s rather clear that we can lose some fat to get into better climbing condition (whether our goal actually demand it is yet another matter); for others, the margin is getting very slim.
 Read the recent thread on weight, diet and training by professional boulderer Staša Gejo <a href="https://www.instagram.com/gejostasa/">@gejostasa</a> starting with <a href="https://www.instagram.com/p/CUQabPzMvuU/">this one</a>.
 Of course, the pros[^probmi] have a different commitment level than most of us and, in general, we won't push our bodies as hard.

+[^probmi]: <a href="https://www.reddit.com/r/climbharder/comments/el9pow/climbing_height_vs_weight_from_mani/">The BMI of the pros</a> are more typically borderline or outright underweight (defined as 18.5).
+Hopefully these are their "performance weights" and not their "training/recovery weight".
+There's a <a href="https://www.youtube.com/watch?v=aSepsUJKdHs&t=1225s">segment in this video</a> where Alex Huber talks about his "liquid diet" to drop from his training weight, 68kg, down to his 9a climbing weight, 62kg&mdash;he's 176cm so that's going from a bmi of 22 down to 20.

 Using myself as an example to clarify these strength adjustments, I weigh a little under 140lbs and am 168 cm / 5’6.5” tall.
 I can currently add 25.5 lbs to my half crimp hangs; 25 lbs to my 5-rep pull-ups; and have to take away 25.5 lbs to do open hand hangs.
 My BMI goes down by 0.5 if my weight drops by 3 lbs[^3lbs].
 If my strength doesn’t change, I’ll be able to hang and pull with 28.5 / 28 / -22.5 lbs.
 With those 4 updated metrics (BMI and the three normalized strengths; note that we’re still ignoring any changes in pull ups, push ups or L-sits), the model predicts I can push my bouldering ~2.5 V grades higher (the comparison +0.5 BMI drops my V grade by a mere 0.13 assuming no strength adjustments necessary).
 If that sounds overly optimistic, I agree: the model is telling me that others with that BMI and those strength metrics climb V9 (the model originally predicted high for me); but they may also generally have more technique and mobility, and losing weight won’t magically help me with either.

 [^3lbs]: I had a lazy second half of my 30s and my weight drifted from a lean and muscular 130 lbs to a soft and weak 140 lbs.
 Training this summer so far has unsoftened me somewhat and strengthened me oodles with weight dropping just a little.
 All to say, it’s not unreasonable to think I have 3 lbs of excess fat.